uhcmanager/uhcautomation/README.md

 Automates the process of running a UHC or other similarly structured event.
 For Minecraft Spigot 1.12.2 (no guarantees that this works on earlier versions)

 NOTES:
-- Team mode is not currently implemented.
-- Plugin is untested
+- World binding is temporarily uneffective.
+The UHC will only work in the default world.